dry-python/returns/docs/pages/result.rst

 Aliases
 -------

-There are several useful alises for ``Result`` type with some common values:
+There are several useful aliases for ``Result`` type with some common values:

 - :attr:`returns.result.ResultE` is an alias for ``Result[...
 Exception]``, just use it when you want to work with ``Result`` containers